 Common Sources of Protein

-There are plenty of delicious and easily accessible sources of protein to help you reach your recommended protein intake.
-Here are some examples of the most common sources and how much protein per serving they contain:
+There are plenty of delicious and readily available sources of protein to help you reach your recommended protein intake.
+Here are some of the most common food sources of protein:

 - Chicken breast: For 3 ounces (85 grams) of cooked chicken breast, you get 26 grams of protein.